thegamecracks/theticketbot/README.md

     The counter is not guaranteed to be sequential and may skip if the bot is unsuccessful in creating a ticket.

-  Note that thread names are limited to 100 characters by Discord.
+  Thread names will be limited to 100 characters by Discord.

 ## Ticket Limits

+Each inbox limits users to a minimum of 1 thread every 60 seconds.
+If a channel slowmode above 60 seconds is set, the inbox will match that delay to limit new tickets.

-Each inbox has a per-user ratelimit to help reduce spam.
-It adjusts according to the slowmode you have set for the inbox's channel, but the minimum time allowed between tickets is 60 seconds.
-Inboxes also try to maintain a maximum of 1 active thread per user, although it is not guaranteed due to technical limitations.
+Inboxes will also try to limit users to 1 active thread per inbox, but may not be guaranteed due to technical limitations.

 ## Encryption